 After breakfast tender ashore to visit the authentic Long Xuyen Floating Market and the An Giang Traditions Museum, with fascinating exhibits on Vietnamese, Chinese, Khmer and Cham cultures in the region.

 During lunch the ship sails on before anchoring near Tiger Island.
 Head ashore by sampan and explore Tiger Island by "xe loi", visiting a wood carver and cottage industries such as net weaving and incense makers.
-Visit a pagoda locally known as "Mr. Tiger's Temple", hear the story that won the island its name.
-Delta.
-Return on board in time for dinner and the evening's.
+Visit a site locally known as "Mr. Tiger's Temple", hear the story that won the island its name.
+Return on board in time for dinner and the evening's entertainment as the shop continues to Vam Nao where we anchor and overnight.